backdrop-contrib/cas_server/README.txt

 * There are several locations you can install the phpCAS library.

   1. Module directory installation.
-This means installing the library folder under the moduels directory, so that the file sites/<site>/modules/cas/CAS/CAS.php exists.
+This means installing the library folder under the modules directory, so that the file sites/<site>/modules/cas/CAS/CAS.php exists.

   2. System wide installation.
 See the phpCAS installation guide, currently at